SQLitis/monsters/README.rst

   Voidmind Creature|Monster Manual III|187 Int +2
   Woodling|Monster Manual III|197

-(There are no templates that turn something into an Animal that wasn't an Animal before.)
+(There are no templates that turn something into an Animal that wasn't an Animal before.
+Same for the Vermin type.)

 .. code-block:: bash

   sqlite> select distinct dnd_template.name, dnd_rulebook.name, page from dnd_template inner join template_type on dnd_template.id=template_id inner join dnd_monstertype as output on output.id=output_type inner join dnd_monstertype as input on input.id=base_type inner join dnd_rulebook on rulebook_id=dnd_rulebook.id where output.name="Animal" and input.name!="Animal" order by dnd_rulebook.name;
+  sqlite> select distinct dnd_template.name, dnd_rulebook.name, page from dnd_template inner join template_type on dnd_template.id=template_id inner join dnd_monstertype as output on output.id=output_type inner join dnd_monstertype as input on input.id=base_type inner join dnd_rulebook on rulebook_id=dnd_rulebook.id where output.name="Vermin" and input.name!="Vermin" order by dnd_rulebook.name;

 Dungeonbred is an inherited template that can be applied to any living corporeal aberration, animal, magical beast, or vermin that is Large or bigger.